FEMA Fire Management Assistance Declaration – Texas Duke Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Minnesota to supplement state, tribal, and local recovery efforts in areas affected by severe storms and flooding from June 16 – July 4, 2024.
+FEMA has issued a Major Disaster Declaration for the state of West Virginia to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, flooding, landslides, and mudslides beginning February 15, 2025 and continuing.
 The following counties have been approved for assistance:

 Individual Assistance: